 Edinburgh Law School & Cameron PhD Studentships

-To be considered for a School Award, you must meet our standard minimum entry requirements.
-The successful candidates normally exceed these significantly, having obtained the highest classification in at least one of their degrees, and provide a very strong research proposal with a high degree of fit with supervisors and the School.
+To be considered for these scholarships, you must meet our standard minimum entry requirements.
+The successful candidates normally exceed these requirements, having obtained the highest classification in at least one of their degrees, and provide a strong research proposal which has a close fit with research within the School.

 Successful applicants will be expected to firmly accept the offer when the results of the application process are announced.
 Candidates who already have an offer of financial sponsorship from elsewhere will not be eligible.

 Please note that one of these scholarships will be ring-fenced under our Athena Swan action plan to support a project that deals with questions of equality, diversity or social justice.
 This can include projects on families and relationships, gender and sexuality, employment, crime and justice, environment, peace, war and conflict, and human rights.

 The scholarship will be awarded on the basis of academic merit.
 Candidates must have the minimum equivalent of a 2:1 degree at undergraduate level.
 A good result in a consequent and relevant Masters degree will also be expected.

 Applications for the 2023-2024 academic session are no longer being accepted for this scholarship as the 2nd of February deadline has now passed.

 Frequently Asked Questions

 - Consider the applicant’s academic achievements, research proposal, research potential, and the degree of support provided by references.

 - Not take into account factors such as financial status and nationality.